erikras/react-redux-universal-hot-example/README.md

 npm run dev
 ```

+The first time it may take a little while to generate the first `webpack-assets.json` and complain with a few dozen `[webpack-isomorphic-tools] (waiting for the first Webpack build to finish)` printouts, but be patient.
+Give it 30 seconds.

 ### Using Redux DevTools

 In development, Redux Devtools are enabled by default.
 You can toggle visibility and move the dock around using the following keyboard shortcuts: